 Arson is charged in five different degrees in New York and even the lowest charge, arson in the fifth degree, carries potential for jail time as a penalty.
-Anyone charged with arson should obtain an experienced criminal defense attorney with expert knowledge of the New York courts to represent them, such as the Bukh Law Firm, PC.
+Anyone charged with arson should obtain an experienced criminal defense attorney with expert knowledge of the New York courts to represent them, such as the Law Office of Bukh & Associates, PLLC.
 The courts take this crime seriously and are not sympathetic to those possibly involved in creating a fire, especially not where people have died or are injured as a result of this fire.

 The basic elements of the crime which the prosecution has to prove are the fact that there was a burning and that there was a criminal or reckless action that caused it.
 There is no instance where motive is necessary, however some degrees involve intent.

 Arson Charge is Among Hardest to Deal With For Attorneys

 This is when the defendant intentionally causes damage to another’s property by fire or explosion.
 It is a Class A misdemeanor with the highest penalty being one year in jail.

 §150.05 Arson in the fourth degree